sunnyhasija/sunny-website/content/post/reddit-comment-analysis.md

 ```

-## Sentiment Analyis {#sentiment-analyis}
+## Sentiment Analysis {#sentiment-analysis}

-Although there are multiple types of sentiment analysis engines out there, I do not want to use a custom training paradigm, or me having to train the model myself (trying to save some times and cycles).
+Although there are multiple types of sentiment analysis engines out there, I do not want to use a custom training paradigm, or me having to train the model myself (trying to save some time and computer cycles).
 Moreover, there have been recent developments with sentiment analysis that I want to leverage.
 Enter VADER.

 ### VADER {#vader}